 "By the nineteenth century, the expense of conducting investigations and of bringing private prosecutions placed a burden on victims ... and while compensation and reward schemes were used to encourage prosecution, these frequently were insufficient.
-The poor could not prosecute at all ... in serious cases the constable had played an important role, and the coroner had become largely responsible prosecuting homicide.
-Finally, severity of criminal penalties England for hundreds of crimes - death effectively transportation foreclosed any chance for victims to obtain tort damages."
+The poor could not prosecute at all ... in serious cases the constable had played an important role, and the coroner had become largely responsible for prosecuting homicide.
+Finally, the severity of criminal penalties in England for hundreds of crimes - death or transportation - effectively foreclosed any chance for victims to obtain tort damages."
 (Henderson, p.
 41)."